SnapXL/SnapX/.github/CONTRIBUTING.md

 - Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 - Keep feature versions as small as possible, preferably one new feature per version.
 - [Be welcoming to newcomers and encourage diverse new contributors from all backgrounds](./CODE_OF_CONDUCT.md).
+- Fill out the PR template within 4 days of opening the pull request, even if it is a draft.

 ## Your First Contribution